 To start ourselves off building EnsembleBot instruments, we needed some kind of frame or container.
 This little wooden cabinet was a good start.
 A bit small, but practical (and free!).
 It was almost immediately decided to place a set of tubular bells inside, and so the design could begin.

-To get the master circuitry and the MOSFET/solenoid bell drivers out of the way, most of the electronics was placed on the backside of the cabinet.
+To get the controller circuitry and the MOSFET/solenoid bell drivers out of the way, most of the electronics was placed on the backside of the cabinet.
 This means the electronics are visually out of the way, yet easily accessible.

-Apart from the tubular bells and the master circuitry, the cabinet also hosts the glockenspiel (on top of the cabinet), cymbals and tambourins (below the cabinet), several percussion instruments inside and outside the cabinet, and will (most likely) be home for even more instruments in the future.
+Apart from the tubular bells and the percussion circuitry, the cabinet also hosts the glockenspiel (on top of the cabinet), cymbals and tambourins (below the cabinet), several percussion instruments inside and outside the cabinet, and will (most likely) be home for even more instruments in the future.

 THE TUBES AND THE RACK